-Want to serve something special during Easter?
+Want to serve something special to your guests?
 This Viennese coffee recipe will be something unique that everyone will enjoy.
-A coffee with whipped cream, good chocolate and sprinkled cinnamon.
+A coffee with whipped cream, good chocolate and a sprinkle of cinnamon.
 What’s not to like?
-The cream and chocolate contribute just enough flavor and sweetness to the coffee, and the cinnamon-dusted whipped cream makes it a treat for every special occasion.
-This recipe is bound to please your guest and you can get creative with the toppings.
-Use clear, glass cups to serve your viennese coffee and smear the inside of your cup with a bit of chocolate syrup to make it look like a show-stopping treat.
+The cream and chocolate contribute just enough flavour and sweetness to the coffee, and the cinnamon-dusted whipped cream makes it a treat for every special occasion.
+This Viennese coffee recipe is bound to please your guests and you can get creative with the toppings.
+Use clear, glass cups to serve your Viennese coffee and drizzle the inside of your cup with a bit of chocolate syrup to make it look like a show-stopping treat.

 Prep time: 5 minutes